At a Glance

-What is an affordable luxury brand?
+What is an Affordable Luxury Brand?

 The affordable luxury appliance market spans the gap between your basic four-piece kitchen package and ultra-high-end professional-style products.

-Most appliance buyers will purchase products from the affordable luxury market.
+Many appliance buyers will purchase products from the affordable luxury market.
 For this reason, there are many brands to choose from and many products and features to sort through.

-What does Affordable Luxury Include?
+What Does an Affordable Luxury Kitchen Package Include?

 The 5 Best Affordable Luxury Appliance Brands

 LG and Signature Kitchen Suite (SKS) are new to the list.
-LG, a South Korean multi-national electronics company, has focused on Wi-Fi capability for its appliance lines.
+LG, a South Korean multinational electronics company, has focused on Wi-Fi capability for its appliance lines.